webarch-coop/ansible-role-systemd/README.md

 ### systemd_units

-A list of System units to configure, for example:
+A list of systemd units to configure, for example:

 ```yaml
 systemd_units: